Latent Space Refinement for Deep Generative Models: Conclusions and outlook

 While \textsc{LaSeR} is a promising approach for generative model refinement, it also has some limitations.
 First of all, there is some dependence on the efficacy of the primary generator.
 For example, if the primary generator is a constant, then no amount of refining can recover the data probability density.
 Furthermore, the refinement comes at a computational cost with an additional step on top what is required to construct the original generative model.
 This can be particularly important when the new latent space is sourced from a much bigger space than the original one.
 Finally, even though \textsc{LaSeR} produces unweighted examples, the statistical precision of the resulting dataset may be limited by the size of the training dataset~\cite{2008.06545}.
 We leave further investigations of the statistical power of refined samples and the interplay with hyperparameter choices for future research.

 \begin{ack} BPN was supported by the Department of Energy, Office of Science under contract number DE-AC02-05CH11231.
-RW acknowledges support by HEiKA.
+RW acknowledges support by HeiKA and by FRS-FNRS (Belgian National Scientific Research Fund) IISN projects 4.4503.16.
 MB is supported by the International Max Planck School Precision Tests of Fundamental Symmetries.
 We thank Tilman Plehn, Uro\v{s} Seljack, and Jesse Thaler for their helpful feedback on the manuscript. \end{ack}